AthenZ/athenz/docs/design/user-certificate-feature.md

 **API Endpoint:** `POST /extmembercert`

-The external member certificate endpoint uses the same `UserCertificateRequest` schema and provider attestation flow, but it is intentionally separate from `/usercert`.
+The external member certificate endpoint uses dedicated `ExternalMemberCertificateRequest` and `ExternalMemberCertificate` schema types with the same provider attestation flow, but it is intentionally separate from `/usercert`.
 The `/usercert` endpoint remains tied to active principals in the configured user authority, while `/extmembercert` only accepts names that match the `ExternalMemberName` format and whose external member domain is explicitly